 The US is currently seeing a spike in infections and death due to the Delta variant.
-As of Thursday morning, the overall caseload and death toll in the US stood at 36,185,761 and 618,454, respectively, according to Johns Hopkins University.
+As of Thursday morning, the US’s overall caseload and death toll stood at 36,185,761 and 618,454, respectively, according to Johns Hopkins University.
 It is projected to increase in the coming weeks.

-However, the vaccines are still effective in preventing hospitalizations and severe cases from the virus, with both having a hospitalization rate of under 25 percent, the researchers said.
+However, the researchers said the vaccines are still effective in preventing hospitalizations and severe cases from the virus, with both having a hospitalization rate of under 25 percent.